Buying Wheel and Tyre Packages

 Wheel offset is the distance between the rim’s center line and the mounting surface.
 Zero offset means that hub and center line are even, and positive offset wheels have a mounting surface toward the front side of the wheel.
 Negative offset wheels have a mounting surface situated toward the brakes.
 Wheel offset is measured in millimeters, and it affects handling and suspension as well as aesthetics.
 Backspacing is closely related to offset; it’s the distance between the wheel’s inside lip and the mounting surface.

 Tyre size, section width and aspect ratio all play a role in selecting a wheel and tyre package.
-Most new tyres have sizing information printed in a format listing the width in millimeters, the aspect ratio and the diameter in inches.
-Use this information to find a set of tyres Perth that works with the new rims you’ve just selected.
+Most new 4X4 tyres have sizing information printed in a format listing the width in millimeters, the aspect ratio and the diameter in inches.
+Use this information to find a set of tyres from your nearest tyre shop that works with the new rims you’ve just selected.